kls2177/ctl-python-workshop/_sources/README.md

 # ctl-python-workshop
-Graduate Professional Skills Python Workshop at the University of Toronto
+Graduate Professional Development Python Workshop at the University of Toronto